ipchelsea/ipchelsea/README.md

 ***Mission Statement.*** I care about tech for social good, particularly in social justice and protecting the environment.
 As a Software Engineer, I want to use my skills to solve challenging research, design, and engineering problems that will contribute to society's betterment.

 ***Current Projects.*** I'm working on an AI agent that can identify 192 visual patterns from Raven's Progressive Mattrices.
-I've also been designing a Twitter Analytics Dashboard with my sisters in my own time; Twitter is my favorite social media app of all time. 👀
+I've also been learning how to write good technical documentation in my own time. 👀

 ***Interests.*** UI/UX, Application Development, Computer Vision, Financial Engineering, & Product Management.